DO IT YOURSELF GUIDE TO COLLEGE ATHLETICS RECRUITING

 II.
 Tell the coach why you are interested in his college and athletic program.
 One thing that can set you apart from the crowd is your interest in his school, and your initiative.

 IV.
 Thank the coach again for his time.
-Remember that humility, "Thank you," and "Please" are attributes and terms which are rarely used these days.
+Remember that an attitude of gratitude and some humility, "Please," and "Thank You" are attributes and terms which are rarely used these days.

 This is a crucial part of the Recruiting process, especially for the lower division colleges who don't have the staff and budget to recruit like the Dl schools.
 Make sure the video is clear, doesn't have distracting audio (such as cameraman yelling at the referees, or making negative comments) , and the view includes all 10 players (not zoomed in on one player).
 As long as the following format is followed, the quality of the tape is not as crucial as some think.
 Obviously coaches need to be able to identify numbers on the tape, so dark and far away is not good.
 But an expensive, professional quality tape with special effects, music, and graphics is nice but certainly not necessary.
 The following is an outline for an ideal video.
 Only # 3 is mandatory.